majestrate/resume/about.md

 ## About me

 A long time computer programmer hobbiest, hard working, fun and inspiring cool guy.

-Dedicated community member and contributor to I2P since 2012.
+Dedicated community member and contributor to [I2P](https://geti2p.net) since 2013.

+Prefers to align memory, not divs.

 ### Contact